-The Audubon Aquarium is the proud home to two rescued southern sea otters Emma and Clara.
-Emma came to the aquarium in 1999 after being abandoned by her mother at a young age and Clara just joined our aquarium family in the fall of 2015.
+The Audubon Aquarium is the proud home to a rescued Southern sea otter named Clara.
+Clara joined our aquarium family in the fall of 2015.

 The southern sea otter (Enhydra lutris nereis) is the heaviest member of the weasel family, and the second smallest marine mammal.
 While sea otters have limited mobility on land they will typically spend their whole life in the water.
 Sea otters spend a majority of their day eating, sleeping and grooming.
 Sea otters have the thickest fur of any mammal, with approximately 1 million hairs per square inch.
 That is equal to ten heads of human hair in every square inch!
 They will meticulously pull apart knots and rub their fur to remove loose fur and introduce air to make sure they stay warm.
 Unlike other marine mammals, sea otters do not have a blubber layer so grooming their fur is very important and takes up about half the otter’s day.
 They are also the only marine mammals that use tools.
 Often, they will keep a favorite stone in their deep underarm pockets and use it to open a stubborn shell or break apart food.